RamSailopal/Sphinx/README.md

     docker exec -it Vista-Sphinx /home/sphinx/build.sh html

-Changes with then be viewable at http://locahost:3090
+Changes will then be viewable at http://locahost:3090

 To build pdf: